Varicose Veins Treatment Overview

-The following is a brief introduction to what varicose veins are, the symptoms, the causes and how they are best diagnosed and treated.
+The following is an overview of what varicose veins are, the symptoms, the causes and how they are best diagnosed and treated.
 Please follow the links in each section for more detail.

 What are varicose veins and thread veins?